 Salary math has never been that easy.
-Lists of employees, routine attendance and leave management, and other so many inputs make the HR feel stressed out.
+Lists of employees, routine attendance and leave management, leave management, and many inputs make HR feel stressed out.
 Also, the company may never have employees with a similar payment structure.
 Thus it becomes essential to figure out the difference between exempt and non-exempt employees.

 Exempt and Non-exempt employments speak of responsibilities an employee has to undertake.
 Either they are liable for some of the tasks, or they are not.
 But an understanding of the same is required for the salary calculation.
 Here’s the fundamental difference between these employment categories.

 Non-exempt employees are under the protection of statutory laws and must be paid the minimum amount of wages according to the acts.
-These payments should be calculated on the basis of hourly rate with the condition of 40 hours of work a week.
+These payments should be calculated based on hourly rate with the condition of 40 hours of work a week.

-The positions included in this category are most likely to be the non-managerial posts.
+The positions included in this category are most likely to be non-managerial posts.
 Because either they are just freshers or not mutually trusted by the employer.
-Apart from this, these employees receive all the benefits they are liable for without any rights and wage violations.
+Apart from this, these employees receive all the benefits they are liable for without violating rights and wages.

-Exempt employees are the ones not under the protection of labour laws.
-Though they can receive various benefits from the company like promotion, performance rewards, etc. but not like the ones non-exempt receive from the government.
+Exempt employees are the ones not under the protection of labor laws.
+Though they can receive various benefits from the company like promotion, performance rewards, etc. not like the ones non-exempt receive from the government.
 However, the non-exempt employee may not necessarily be promoted or rewarded by the company.

-The employees are exempted from fundamental laws of minimum wages and other rights, though they can receive a higher amount of earnings than the Non-exempt employees.
+The employees are exempted from fundamental laws of minimum wages and other rights, though they can receive a higher earnings than the Non-exempt employees.

 The exempt employees are assigned to the task of a higher level of responsibility, the ones affecting the company’s functions.
 These encircle the one with Executive, Administrative, and Professional job duties.

 Exempt employees are the ones companies trust more, and even they have received specialized benefits from the company just because of their performance.
-Such employee turnover can cost the company a lot of its annual budget.
+On the other hand, such employee turnover can cost the company a lot of its annual budget.

-And while performing the salary processing, one must consider the rules and laws formed by the states and government.
+And while performing the payroll process, one must consider the rules and laws formed by the states and government.